In God We Trust

 Not for the sake of punishment does He allow the world to suffer, but as atonement for sins committed against His holy will.

-He desires our purification, as we cannot partake in the kingdom of unblemished bliss without dignity, cleanness and self-worth.
+He desires our purification, for we cannot partake in the kingdom of unblemished bliss without dignity, cleanness, and self-worth.

-In God we trust, for His knowledge is boundless, never diminished.
+In God we trust, for His knowledge is boundless and never diminished.

-Always steadfast, protective, and firm is the hand of the Lord – for those who seek it.
+Always steadfast, protective, and firm is the hand of the Lord—for those who seek it.
 At no time does He cast aside human hearts yearning for truth, justice, and peace.
 His consolation is unfailingly tender, as people long for grace and forgiveness.
-Our God is there in the most consequential of times: when we give up on earthly desires and are poised to clothe ourselves in garments of holiness.
+Our God is there in the most consequential of times: when we give up earthly desires and are poised to clothe ourselves in garments of holiness.

 Leave a comment